Louisville Bicycle Accident Lawyer

 • Always wear a DOT-approved helmet and other safety gear.

 • Use a front and rear light on your bike.
-This will make it easier for other bikers and vehicles to see you, especially when it’s dark.
+This typically makes it easier for other bikers and vehicles to see you, especially when it’s dark.

 • Be familiar with the bicycle laws in your area.
-For example, it’s illegal for anyone over 11-years-old to ride a bicycle on any sidewalk in Louisville Metro.
+For example, it’s illegal for anyone over 11 years old to ride a bicycle on any sidewalk in the Louisville Metro area.
 Also, no one of any age is allowed to ride on the sidewalk downtown.

 • Be seen.
 Wear brightly colored clothing if possible.